scotws/crude65816/README.md

 ### DEVELOPMENT SPEED

 This program is a hobby, and is developed in fits and starts.
-Feedback is still most welcome.
+Feedback is  most welcome.